kotlin-orm/ktorm/hexo-docs/source/en/query.md

     .forEach { row -> println(row.getLong(1)) }
 ```

 Here we use two aggregation functions, `max` and `min`, the return types of which are both `AggregateExpression`.
-Then substracting the max by the min, we finally have a `BinaryExpression`, which is a subclass of `ColumnDeclaring`, so we can pass it to the `select` function.
+Then subtracting the max by the min, we finally have a `BinaryExpression`, which is a subclass of `ColumnDeclaring`, so we can pass it to the `select` function.
 Generated SQL:

 ```sql
 select max(t_employee.salary) - min(t_employee.salary)
 from t_employee
 ```

 We can see that the generated SQL is highly corresponding to our Kotlin code.
 This benefits from Kotlin's excellent features.
-Ktorm provides many overloaded operators, thats why we can use minus operator in the query above.
-Because of operator overloading, the minus operator here doesn't perform an actual substraction, but being translated to a minus operator in SQL and executed in our database.
+Ktorm provides many overloaded operators, that's why we can use the minus operator in the query above.
+Because of operator overloading, the minus operator here doesn't perform an actual subtraction but being translated to a minus operator in SQL and executed in our database.
 In the section of [Operators](./operators.html), we will learn more about Ktorm's operators.

 > Small regret: Although the `select` function supports complex expressions, the `QueryRowSet` doesn't.
 So while obtaining results from a `QueryRowSet`, we can not use index access operators `[]` here.
-The only thing we can use is `getXxx` functions extended from `ResultSet`, obtaining results by lables or column indices.
+The only thing we can use is `getXxx` functions extended from `ResultSet`, obtaining results by labels or column indices.

 ## selectDistinct

 `selectDistinct` is also an extension function of `Table` class.
-Just as its name implies, it will be transalated to a `select distinct` statement in SQL, and it's usage is totally the same with `select` function, so we won't repeat it.
+Just as its name implies, it will be translated to a `select distinct` statement in SQL, and its usage is totally the same with `select` function, so we won't repeat it.

 ## where